wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VI.2

 <p class=fip id=p2>
-2.&emsp;The choice to judge rather than to know is the cause of the loss of peace.
+2. The choice to judge rather than to know is the cause of the loss of peace.
 <sup>2</sup>Judgement is the process on which perception but not knowledge rests.
 <sup>3</sup>I have discussed this before in terms of the selectivity of perception, pointing out that evaluation is its obvious prerequisite.
 <sup>4</sup>Judegment always involves rejection.